Post-Quantum Multi-Party Computation: Technical Overview

-\paragraph{A Strawman Solution.} We now describe a naive extension of the~\cite{BS20,EPRINT:ALP19} approach to the parallel setting (where a receiver interacts with multiple committers), and highlight its pitfalls.
-We do not assume familiarity with~\cite{BS20,EPRINT:ALP19}.
 To commit to messages $(m_1, \dots, m_n)$, the committers and the receiver engage in the following protocol. \begin{itemize} \item Each committer samples a key pair of a multi-key FHE scheme $(\pk_i, \sk_i)$, a uniform trapdoor $\td_i$, and a uniform lock value $\lock_i$, and sends to the receiver: \begin{enumerate} \item A commitment $\cm_i = \COM(\td_i)$. \item An FHE encryption $\enc(\pk_i, \td_i)$. \item An obfuscation $\obfC_i$ of the program $\CC{\dec(\sk_i, \cdot)}{\lock_i}{(\sk_i, m_i)}$. \end{enumerate} \item The receiver engages each committer in a (parallel) execution of a CDS protocol where the $i$'th committer sends $\lock_i$ if the receiver correctly guesses a valid pre-image of $\cm_i$. \end{itemize} At a high level, the fact that the protocol hides the message $m_i$ is ensured by the following argument.
 Since the receiver cannot invert $\cm_i$, it cannot guess $\td_i$ and therefore the CDS protocol will return $0$.
 This in turn means that the lock $\lock_i$ is hidden from the receiver, and consequently that the obfuscated program is indistinguishable from a null program.
 This is, of course, an informal explanation, and we refer the reader to~\cite{STOC:BKP19,BS20,EPRINT:ALP19} for a formal security analysis.

 We now turn to the description of the extractor.
 The high-level strategy is the following: Upon receiving the first message from all committers, the extractor uses the FHE encryption $\enc(\pk_i, \td_i)$ and the code of the adversary to run the CDS protocol homomorphically (on input $\td_i$) to recover an FHE encryption of $\lock_i$.
 Then the extractor feeds it as an input to the obfuscated program $\obfC_i$, which returns $(\sk_i, m_i)$.